shohei-yamagiwa/DataTransferModelingTool/README.md

 # DataTransferModelingTool
-A visual web services architecture modeling tool for changing PUSH/PULL data transfer.
+A visual modeling tool for web services architecture that can change PUSH/PULL data transfer.